theturboturnip/harper/packages/web/src/routes/docs/contributors/dictionary/+page.md

 It is common, especially with technical language, to come across words that are not in this dictionary.
 If this happens to you, please open a PR to get it in.

+PR [#343](https://github.com/Automattic/harper/pull/343) is a great example of what is described here.

 There are two files you need to worry about.
 [`harper-core/dictionary.dict`](https://github.com/Automattic/harper/blob/master/harper-core/dictionary.dict) and [`harper-core/affixes.json`](https://github.com/Automattic/harper/blob/master/harper-core/affixes.json).
 The first is a list of words, tagged with modifiers defined in the second.